Huoshu

-The huoshu or huo shu (火鼠), meaning fire rat or fire mouse is a fantastical beast in Chinese tradition.
+The huoshu or huo shu (火鼠), meaning fire rat or fire mouse, is a fantastical beast in Chinese tradition.

-It is said to dwell inside fire within incombustible trees growing in mountains in the south of China.
-Its hair when woven into cloth was said to turn into cloth that became clean when burnt, and thus equated with merchandise known as huo huan bu (火浣布) or "fire-laundered cloth", (Note: The rendition "fire-laundered cloth" by Kazuo Enoki will be preferred here, over Unschuld's "cloths washed with fire" and other translate phrases.) though such cloth in reality is considered to have been a type of asbestos cloth, not animal hair or plant fiber textile as claimed in ancient tracts.
+The huoshu is said to dwell inside fire within incombustible trees growing in mountains in southern China.
+Cloth woven from its hair is said to became clean when burnt, and is thus equated with the item known as huo huan bu (火浣布) or "fire-laundered cloth", (Note: The rendition "fire-laundered cloth" by Kazuo Enoki is preferred here, over Unschuld's "cloths washed with fire" and other translation.) which is thought in reality to have been a type of asbestos cloth.